 You may be thinking, well, I have oregano in my spice rack.
 Isn’t that good enough?

 Oil of oregano is nothing like the oregano we love to cook with.
 The oil of oregano you give your dog should contain carvacrol, the active ingredient that indicates oregano oil’s potency.

 Wild crafted or wild harvested Mediterranean oregano is your best choice.

 The leaves are steam distilled to prevent the oil from damage due to overheating.

 You should never give your dog pure oil of oregano.

-It should always be diluted with either a good quality olive oil or, better still, an organic, virgin coconut oil.
+It should always be diluted with a good quality oil like olive oil.

-The rule of thumb is usually one teaspoon of coconut or olive oil to one drop of pure oil of oregano
+The rule of thumb is usually one teaspoon of olive oil to one drop of pure oil of oregano